soulwing/can/README.md

 sudo iptables -t nat -A POSTROUTING -s 10.0.0.0/24 -o ${HOST_IF} -j MASQUERADE
 ```

-Once the network namespace is set up we, can use it in a can.
+Once the network namespace is set up, we can use it in a can.

 ```
 sudo ./can --netns ns0